-Introduction of microbial High pathogens Q: Low A: N
+Introduction of microbial High pathogens

-: Low A: NR C: NR
+Q: Low A: NR C: NR

-High

-Q: High A: High C: High

-Not sensitive Q: Low A: Low C: Low
+High Q: High A: High C: High Not sensitive Q: Low A: Low C: Low

 Little direct evidence was found in the literature with only two studies found on microscopic algal pathogens.
 Saccharina latissima (studied as Laminaria saccharina) may be infected by the microscopic brown alga Streblonema aecidioides which may manifest to different degrees from dark spots to heavy deformations and crippled thalli and reduce growth rates.
 Infection rates have been recorded as 87% (±13%) in Kiel Bay, Western Baltic (Peters & Scaffelke, 1996).
-Association of Saccharina latissima with a marine bacterium, Pseudomonads in the Baltic Sea protects the algae from 2 algal pathogens, Pseudoalteromonas elyakovii and Algicola bacteriolytica.
-Pseudomonads produces antibiotics which prevent Saccharina latissima's infection, suggesting that this biotope's resistance to disease is population and location specific (Nagel et al., 2012).
-Symptoms of disease are regularly seen on Laminaria species, however little evidence in the literature is apparent.
-Infection of Laminaria japonica sporophytes by Pseudoalteromonas, Vibrio and Halomonas results in the characteristic symptoms of hole-rotten disease (Wang et al., 2008).
-Additionally red spot disease may be caused by bacteria of the genus Alteromonas (Sawabe et al., 1998).
-Hyperplasia or gall growths are often seen as dark spots on Laminaria digitata and have been associated with endophytic brown filamentous algae.
-It can be inferred from these observations that microbial pathogens may impact growth rates of individuals.
+Association of Saccharina latissima with a marine bacterium, Pseudomonads in the Baltic Sea protects the algae from two algal pathogens, Pseudoalteromonas elyakovii and Algicola bacteriolytica.
+Pseudomonads produce antibiotics which prevent Saccharina latissima's infection, suggesting that this biotope's resistance to disease is population and location specific (Nagel et al., 2012).

-There is no evidence in the literature that infection by microbial pathogens results in mass death of Laminaria populations and the kelp themselves are known to regulate bacterial infections through iodine metabolism (Cosse et al., 2009).
-No evidence was found regarding introduction of pathogens or metazoan disease vectors to kelp biotopes.
+There is no evidence in the literature that infection by microbial pathogens results in the mass death of kelp populations and the kelp themselves are known to regulate bacterial infections through iodine metabolism (Cosse et al., 2009).
+Based on the lack of reported mortalities of the characterizing and associated species, the resistance is assessed as 'High' resistance to this pressure.
+Hence, resilience is assessed as 'High' and the biotope is assessed as 'Not sensitive'.

-Sensitivity Assessment.
-Due to the evidence for resistance, biotope continuation under a high pathogen load, and the evidence of disease resistance in kelps, resistance to this pressure is regarded as 'High' and resilience is therefore also 'High'.
-Hence 'Not sensitive' is recorded.